AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/product-provisioning.md

 >[!IMPORTANT]
 >
->Do not edit or delete existing product profiles or add a new one.
+>Do not add new, or edit or delete, existing product profiles.
 Altering the default product profiles can seriously disrupt your GenStudio for Performance Marketing deployment.

 ## Step 1: Access the product profile in Adobe Admin Console